Cottesmore Hunt: History

 New kennels and stables were built at Langham, completed in 1889.
+These kennels, between Oakham and Ashwell, were designed by the architect and equestrian Edmund Jeeves.
 The buildings were intended to accommodate 100 couple of hounds, 50 horses, and housed most of the Hunt staff of some 40 grooms and kennelmen.
 The hunt's kennels moved to premises in Ashwell parish in 2004 when the former kennels were developed for housing, called Kimball Close after Marcus Kimball, Baron Kimball, former MFH.

 Three Hunt-class warships of the Royal Navy have been named after the hunt.